thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 In this article, two simple optimization methods were examined, a regular-step gradient descent and Nelder-Mead simplex (amoeba) optimization.
-In the regular-step gradient descent method, parameters are advanced along the direction of the negative of the gradient.
+In the regular-step gradient descent method, parameters are advanced along the direction of the negative of the gradient, which is calculated with the finite difference method.
 The step length is reduced by half when the sign of the gradient changes [Ibanez2005]_.
 The well-known Nelder-Mead simplex optimization advances a three-point simplex over the optimization space.